 Uh-oh!
 We have triggered the famous ‘SettingWithCopyWarning’.

-If we take a look at the dataframe now, we can see the values are not updated.
+If we examine the dataframe now, we can see that the values have not updated.

 car_sales[car_sales['Manufacturer'] == 'Porsche']